daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 aloud from the lock screen, to the extent this is supported on the platform (e.g., pause, resume, go back and forward).
 The display could show relevant information such as the current position in the title.

-Editor's note - this probably also applies to audio playback.

 Priority: Must-have